≪ Go to our review of Hydration Bladders

 The CamelBak is in the middle of the road for weight.
 Everything about it is very light except for the large plastic handle and large opening.
 Of course, it's this large opening and handle that makes the CamelBak so easy to fill and clean.
 That is the tradeoff.
 Most CamelBak users and ourselves prefer the slightly heavier and more convenient design.
 But folks who are obsessed on traveling as light as possible should check out the HydraPak Shape-Shift (Our Top Pick for Lightweight Adventures).

-The Crux excels at hiking, mountain biking and dirt biking.
+The Crux excels at hiking, mountain biking, and dirt biking.
 For backpacking, we would go with the MSR DromLite.
-For running, we recommend the HydraPak Shape-Shift as it's a little lighter.
+For running, the HydraPak Shape-Shift is a little lighter.

-We recommend using the trick of blowing the water back into the bladder and "clearing the lines" to ensure water does not freeze in your tubes during cold weather.
+Blowing the water back into the bladder and "clear the lines" to ensure water does not freeze in your tubes during cold weather.
 If that does not work, consider checking out the CamelBak Crux Insulated Tube which is an extra insulated tube and bite valve.

 This is the best value bladder in our review both because of the price and because of the durability (cost per use).